kormat/cronbackoff/README.md

                             Directory to store state in (Default: /tmp /cronbackoff-USERNAME)

+**Note**: it's strongly recommended to put a *--* between cronbackoff's own args, and the command that it is supposed to run.
+This prevents arguments to the command being interpreted by cronbackoff.

 Installation
 ------------
 Just copy *cronbackoff.py* to the desired location, and set executable.